Anshul619/Golang/OOPsGo/Interfaces.md

 }
 ````

+# Interface names
+- By convention, one-method interfaces are named by the method name plus an -er suffix or similar modification to construct an agent noun: Reader, Writer, Formatter, CloseNotifier etc.

 # Embedding interface
 - In [embedding](https://www.geeksforgeeks.org/embedding-interfaces-in-golang/?ref=lbp), an interface can embed other interfaces or an interface can embed other interface’s method signatures in it.
 - You are allowed to embed any number of interfaces in a single interface.